Exercise

 cholesterol) you would have a blood fat disorder.

-The primary risk factors for this syndrome appear to
+The primary risk factors for syndrome X appear to

 be excessive abdominal fat and insulin resistance, or high